 You will be responsible for printing your own documents and coordinating their signing by two witnesses to ensure the documents are valid.

-If your wishes and situation are complex, using an Epilogue may not be suitable.
-When your situation requires more detail you will want to consult with an estate attorney.
+If your wishes and situation are complex, using Epilogue may not be suitable.
+When your situation requires specific inclusions in your estate documents, you will want to consult with an estate attorney.
 The situations where you should hire an attorney include: